Hoffman Family Library

 - Reservations can only be made by a student at the Circulation Desk for the same day use.
 No telephone or email reservations will be accepted.

-- Any personal belongings left unattended will be removed and taken to the Circulation Desk to be claimed and the room must be made available to others.
+- Any personal belongings left unattended will be removed and taken to the Security Desk to be claimed and the room will be made available to others.

 - Patrons using the group study rooms are required to comply with our "Code of Conduct Policy"